makeabhishek/Wave-Equation/Introduction.md

   (+) q_s(x,z,T-t) = adjoint pressure wavefield also at each subsurface point but the time is reversed. \
   (+) $\sum_s$ = sum over all sources \
   (+) T = maximum time-trace recording time \
 We can see the gradient of the objective function at each subsurface points $\frac{\partial E(x,z)}{\partial m}$ w.r.t. model/material parameter $m$ at the subsurface point.
-We have second time derivative of forward pressure wavefield and we are multiplying it by adjoint wavefield at aeach subsurface points and at each time step.
-Then we sum over each time and sum for all sources. \
+We have second time derivative of forward pressure wavefield and we are multiplying it by adjoint wavefield at each subsurface points and at each time step.
+Actually, we perform zero-lag cross-correlation, we simply multiply both wavefields and integrate.
+Then we sum over each time and sum for all sources.

 ## What are forward and adjoint wavefields?
 ### Forward Wavefield [P_s(x,z,t)]: This can be easily computed by solving the acoustic wave equation